 Conserving water not only helps you save money, but it also helps preserve our water resources for the use of generations to come.
-The power to conserve water continues to rest with each of us, young and old alike, so please share the following tips with your family members, friends and neighbors.
+The power to conserve water continues to rest with each of us, young and old alike, so please share the following tips with your family members, friends, and neighbors.

 - Avoid unnecessary toilet flushes.
-Dispose of tissues, insects and other waste in the trash. - Take a shower instead of a bath.
-You could save up to 25 gallons when taking a 10-minute shower with a low-flow shower head. - Become a leak detective!
+Dispose of tissues, insects, and other waste in the trash. - Take a shower instead of a bath.
+You could save up to 25 gallons when taking a 10-min. shower with a low-flow shower head. - Become a leak detective!
 Regularly check faucets, toilets, hose bibs and sprinklers for leaks and make necessary repairs.
-A slow drip can waste 20 or more gallons of water per day. - Turn off the water while shaving, brushing your teeth, or washing your hands. - Soak dirty pots and pans instead of letting the water run while you scrape them. - Get the most for your money and only run your automatic dishwasher when it's full.
-Dishwashers use about 15 gallons of water during every cycle, regardless of how many dishes and glasses are loaded into it. - Use mulch in plant beds to retain moisture, reduce evaporation, and discourage weeds that compete with plants for water. - Always follow the Water Use Restrictions imposed by South Florida Water Management District for landscape irrigation days and times.
+A slow drip can waste 20 or more gallons of water per day. - Turn off the water while shaving, brushing your teeth, or washing your hands - Soak dirty pots and pans instead of letting the water run while you scrape them.

+- Use mulch in plant beds to retain moisture, reduce evaporation, and discourage weeds that compete with plants for water. - Always follow the Water Use Restrictions imposed by South Florida Water Management District for landscape irrigation days and times.